jonahlipsky/dhamma-dhara-app/README.md

     - D3 to manage SVG manipulation
     - Bootstrap for styling
   - Graphql to manage the interaction between the backend and the frontend
+    - Apollo to manage interaction between React and Graphql
   - AWS S3 for thumbnail and photo images that are uploaded